CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## BGP Configuration

 As mentioned earlier, all underlay IP fabric BGP peerings in this guide are based on eBGP.
-To ease the configuration deployement to minumum efforts, Cumulus Linux [Auto BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#auto-bgp) and [BGP Unnumbered](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#bgp-unnumbered) configuration is used.
+To ease the configuration deployment to minimum efforts, Cumulus Linux [Auto BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#auto-bgp) and [BGP Unnumbered](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#bgp-unnumbered) configuration is used.

 The subinterfaces on `leaf03` and `leaf04` to peer with Edge uplinks have IPv4 addresses.
-BGP peering between them has to be with ASN and numbered as Edge doesn't support otherwise.
+BGP peering between them must be with ASN and numbered as Edge doesn't support otherwise.

 {{%notice note%}}

 Auto BGP configuration is only available using NCLU.
-If you want to use `vtysh` configuration, BGP ASN must be configured.</br>
+If you want to use `vtysh` configuration, BGP ASN must be configured.
-To configure BGP using `vtysh`, first enable `bgpd` deamon as described in [Configure FRRouting](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/FRRouting/Configure-FRRouting/#) page.
+To configure BGP using `vtysh`, first enable `bgpd` daemon as described in [Configure FRRouting](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/FRRouting/Configure-FRRouting/#) page.

 {{%/notice %}}